Killed by *

 Google logoGoogle Chrome Apps

-Google Chrome Apps,or commonly just Chrome App, is a certain type of web application that ran on the Google Chrome browser.
+Google Chrome Apps,or commonly just Chrome App, was a certain type of web application that ran on the Google Chrome browser.
 Chrome apps could be installed from the Chrome Web Store where you can find things like apps, extensions, and themes.

 Google logoAndroid Auto for Phone Screens